databendlabs/databend/website/blog/2023-10-15-databend-weekly-115.md

 ### Visualizing the MERGE INTO Pipeline

-Databend recently implemented support for the `MERGE INTO` statement to provide more comprehensive data maintenance capabilities.
+Databend recently implemented the `MERGE INTO` statement to provide more comprehensive data management capabilities.
 For those interested in how it works under the hood, check out the pipeline visualization of `MERGE INTO` below.

 ```
                                                                                                                                                +-------------------+